Ffyud/paloma-jekyll/README.md

 ## Usage

-Using this theme is pretty straightforward.
-It consists of an index page and a docs page.

-The docs page shows the articles that have been added to the `_post` folder.
+Articles should be added to the `_post` folder.
 Take a look at the example markdown document to see that works.

 `_config.yml` contains some configuration options that you should to change when you are using this theme as the basis for your Jekyll website.

 ## Contributing